RocketDerp/lemmy_helper/README.md

 This is an attempt to create a SvelteKit webapp for server operators to work directly with the PostgreSQL database tables.
 Work in progress / unstable project.
 Quick and dirty, proof of concept.
 NEW: command line interface (CLI) for crawling and testing Lemmy servers.

+ALTERNATE TOOLS for Lemmy Instance server operators: [OTHER_TOOLS](OTHER_TOOLS.md)

 # Discussion

 Lemmy social media community for this project: https://lemmy.ml/c/lemmy_helper
-NOTE: July 1 I opened GitHub Discussions https://github.com/RocketDerp/lemmy_helper/discussions - because every major Lemmy server is unsable.
+NOTE: July 1 I opened GitHub Discussions https://github.com/RocketDerp/lemmy_helper/discussions - because every major Lemmy server is unstable.
 I suggest server operators meet here to discuss emergency changes.
 Thank you.
+EDIT: July 5 GOOD NEWS! lemmy.world has found a major SQL performance problem and put into production a fix.
+They are running a lot better!

 # Intended to be safe way to operate a server